mik-e-kim/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1A-ContosoWebStoreDemoAzureResources.md

 ## Troubleshooting the deployment script

 If errors are experience when attempting to run the 1A-ContosoWebStoreDemoAzureResources.ps1 script, verify that the correct version PowerShell modules were imported when running the 0-Setup-AdministrativeAccountAndPermission.ps1 script.

+## Next Steps (2-EnableOMSLoggingOnResources.ps1 and 3-GrantAccessOnDB.sql)

+Once the deployment is complete, `2-EnableOMSLoggingOnResources.ps1` can be run for enabling OMS logging on the resources deployed with the deployment.
+It is recommended to fully deploy the Contoso Web Store demo application solution into the environment before running this script.

+After the application is deployed, `3-GrantAccessOnDB.sql` can be used for granting SQL DB access to the Azure Active Directory (AAD) users created in this solution.